shameekagarwal/shameekagarwal.github.io/_posts/2023-07-23-snowflake.md

 ## Resource Monitors

 - **resource monitors** - warehouses can be assigned resource monitors
-- we can define a limit on the number of credits consumed
-- when this limit is reached, we can be notified / warehouses can be suspended
+- we can define a limit on the number of credits consumed - when this limit is reached, we can be notified
-- my understanding - notification works on both user managed warehouses and warehouses managed by cloud services. however, we can only suspend user managed warehouses
+- notification works on both user managed warehouses and warehouses managed by cloud services

 ![](/assets/img/warehouse-and-snowflake/resource-monitor-visiblity.png)

-- in the above resource monitor, we set -
+- in the above resource monitor, we -
-  - credit quota to 1
+  - set credit quota to 1
+  - monitor type - we can monitor the entire account or only a specific warehouse
-  - select the warehouse to monitor
+  - select the warehouse to monitor - a warehouse can have only one resource monitor, but the same resource monitor can be used for multiple warehouses
-  - start monitoring immediately, never stop monitoring and reset the monitor daily
+  - start monitoring immediately, and never stop monitoring
+  - reset the monitor daily - it starts tracking from 0 again
   - notify when 75% and 100% of the quota is consumed
 - i ran this statement to modify the users to be notified -
   ```sql